Yomguithereal/mnemonist/fibonacci-heap.md

 title: Fibonacci Heap
 ---

+The Fibonacci heap is usually thought as an improvement over the classical [Heap]({{ site.baseurl }}/heap) because some of its operations can run in an amortized constant time.

-For more information about the Fibonacci Heap, you can head [here](https://en.wikipedia.org/wiki/Fibonacci_heap).
+For more information about the Fibonacci heap, you can head [here](https://en.wikipedia.org/wiki/Fibonacci_heap).

-Note that, by default, the provided `FibonacciHeap` is a min heap and that the `MaxFibonacciHeap` is just some sugar that will reverse the provided comparator for you.
+By default, the provided `FibonacciHeap` is a min heap and the `MaxFibonacciHeap` is just some sugar that will reverse the provided comparator for you.

 ```js
 var FibonacciHeap = require('mnemonist/fibonacci-heap');